csfrost/Python/Python_functions/README.md

 # 🐍 Python Functions

 Python functions are pivotal in enhancing code modularity and reusability.
 They allow developers to encapsulate specific functionality, making code more organised and efficient.
-This repository covers the fundamentals of Python functions — from defining and calling functions to working with advanced argument patterns — through practical examples and hands-on exercises.
+This repository covers the fundamentals of Python functions, from defining and calling functions to working with advanced argument patterns, through practical examples and hands-on exercises.

 ---